MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/cloud-edge/cloud-edge-landing-page.md

 A *workload* is a defined set of business functionality that can be factored out and delegated to a scale unit.
 Although the workload for warehouse management has been released, the workload for manufacturing execution is still in preview.

-You can configure your hub environment and cloud scale units for selected workloads by using the [Scale Unit Manager portal](https://sum.dynamics.com).
+If you need to configure your hub environment and cloud scale units for selected workloads, please write to [d365scmcneext@microsoft.com](mailto:d365scmcneext@microsoft.com) for assistance.
 You can also assign multiple workloads per scale unit.
 For information about the prerequisites and limitations for cloud scale units in the current release, see the [Prerequisites and limitations for cloud scale units](#cloud-scale-unit-prerequisites) section later in this article.

 ### Dedicated warehouse management workload capabilities in a scale unit